RuthOkorie/Google-Query-Project/README.md

 ### Data Source

+---

 The dataset used in this project is a sales record from Skillharvest, detailing essential information such as regions, sales representatives, items sold, order dates, and total sales.
 This dataset provides a solid foundation for analyzing sales performance across different dimensions, offering insights into regional trends, sales rep efficiency, and product demand.
 It's a free  online dataset.
-[Download Here](
+[Download Here](https://docs.google.com/spreadsheets/d/14PAdrDS1FkJNgUKe2W7TKwXkZ2HzL5nwG_mItqNXSEE/edit?gid=1710517431#gid=1710517431)

+---

+### - Tools Used

+---

+Google Sheets: The primary tool used for data manipulation, filtering, and aggregation.

+Google Sheets QUERY Function: Utilized for efficient data extraction, filtering, sorting, and aggregation.

+GitHub: Used for sharing and documenting the project, with visual examples and code snippets included for clarity.

+---